Leighton Buzzard R.F.C.: Years of success (1980–1995)

 The club's golden period could be traced from the early- to mid-80s through to the mid-90s.
-Prior to the RFU's implementation of a national league structure, the only measure of success for junior clubs like Leighton were the cup competitions of the RFU constituent county bodies.
+Prior to the RFU's implementation of a national league structure in 1987, the measure of success for junior clubs were the cup competitions of the RFU constituent county bodies.
 Winning the County Cup enabled a club to gain entry to the following season's National Knockout Cup and the chance to have a tilt at one of the big clubs.
 In Leighton Buzzard's case this came in the shape of the East Midlands Cup for clubs based in Bedfordshire and Northants.
 In 1985–86, Paul Whiting became the first Buzzards skipper to lift the Cup when Peterborough were beaten 16-6 in the final.
 The draw for the following season's National Cup, then called the John Player Cup, saw them paired with Birmingham, at the time a club on the cusp of first class status who were later to become Birmingham & Solihull R.F.C.
 Led by David Yirrell, Buzzards produced the upset of the round winning 20–11.
 Buzzards fell at the next hurdle to Lichfield but with confidence brimming the season culminated with the retention of the East Midlands Cup when Northampton Trinity were beaten 18-8 at Franklin's Gardens.